alexpasmantier/television/README.md

 ![tv files](./assets/tv-transparent.png)

-Switch channels using the remote control and pick from a large choice of [community-maintained channels](./cable) which you can install with `tv update-channels`:
+Switch channels using the remote control and pick from a list of [community-maintained channels](https://alexpasmantier.github.io/television/docs/Users/community-channels-unix) which you can install with `tv update-channels`:

 ![tv remote](./assets/tv-files-remote.png)

-See the [channels docs](https://github.com/alexpasmantier/television/blob/main/docs/channels.md) for more info on how to set these up.
+See the [channels docs](https://alexpasmantier.github.io/television/docs/Users/channels) for more info on how to set these up.

 ## Usage